dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/release-notes/cpp-2.md

 ### Highlights

 - Added to-the-latest overlapping feature.
-- Added ARM64 and MacOS components back to the SDK.
+- Added ARM64 and macOS components back to the SDK.
 - Improved the error handling logic of methods `Capture`, `StartCapturing` and `InitLicense` to clearly report a licensing issue.

 ### Changelogs